Junqi12138/Junqi12138.github.io/_pages/about.md

 I earned my B.Sc. with Honours in Applied Mathematics, complemented by a minor in Computer Science, from the University of Alberta in December 2021.

-My research focuses on dynamical systems and mathematical modeling, particularly in the context of infectious disease dynamics.
+My research focuses on ``dynamical system`` and ``mathematical modeling``, particularly in the context of infectious disease dynamics.
 I am interested in developing and analyzing models to better understand disease transmission and control.